David Larson of Larson Piano Services, Missoula, MT tuning the Swan Valley Museum piano. Watch the videos on YouTube. Image and videos: Helene Michael

 Originally powered by a steam engine, this mill is fully operational.
 It can be run by steam, gasoline, diesel, or water power.
 The flat belt turns the wheel.
 The carriage carries the logs to the saw blade.
 The sawn boards come off on the rollers.
 Donated by Neil and Dixie Meyer and restored by Neil Meyer.

-Old Case tractor, circa 1912 to 1918.
+Old Case tractor, 1917 model.

 Help us continue developing and maintaining the Swan Valley Museum.
 Pledge your support!

-Copyright © 2023 Upper Swan Valley Historical Society - All Rights Reserved.
+Copyright © 2024 Upper Swan Valley Historical Society - All Rights Reserved.